rh0da22/rh0da22/README.md

-# Welcome to my profile 😄!
+# Welcome to my profile 😄

-### My name is Rhoda and I am currently enrolled in a data science bootcamp, so I will be uploading projects that I work on often.
-You can also find my portfolio [here](https://www.hyperiondev.com/portfolio/RD23100009805/).
-In this bootcamp I am learning mainly to code in python and our current focus is NLP which I am excited about.
+### - Thank you for visiting my GitHub page!
+This repository is a collection of my coding projects, experiments and tasks completed at university.

-### My goal is to land a graduate/junior role as a data scientist / analyst!
+### - My goal is to land a graduate/junior role as a data scientist / analyst.

-### If you want to reach me my email is **rhoda.durodola@yahoo.com**.
+- 💻 I’m currently working on building and manipulating a database with SQL as part of the Code First Girls course in Data and SQL.

+#### 📧 How to reach me: **rhoda.durodola22@gmail.com**.